 - We built a reusable framework so the Thrive team can quickly build Alexa skills.
 We used the framework to build the first Thrive for Alexa skill, which uses voice commands to help users relax before going to sleep — without any screens in the bedroom.
 Voice commands help users unwind with a guided meditation from Agapi Stassinopoulos.

 We handled every aspect of the product engineering: DevOps, prototyping, systems architecture, and front-end and back-end development.
-We also guided the strategy for UX, information architecture and analytics.
-The result: an incredibly engaging and highly functional platform that positions Thrive to better serve its mission.
+We also guided the strategy for UX, information architecture, and analytics.
+The result was an incredibly engaging and highly functional platform that positions Thrive to better serve its mission.

 We launched on time, and Fortune announced the launch just 45 minutes later.
 The site was instantly flooded with visitors, and the infrastructure held up to traffic spikes with ease.